 Typing this next line, I realize I repeat myself.
 Exercise is Medicine.
 Here’s why we need to embrace this right now: A single bout of exercise enhances your antibacterial and antiviral immunity.

-If you’re wiping down shopping carts, wearing a mask and gloves, sheltering at home and your not exercising optimally?
+If you’re wiping down shopping carts, wearing a mask and gloves, sheltering at home and you’re not exercising optimally?
 You are missing one of the most proactive ways to take charge of your health.
+Not to avoid getting sick, but actively making yourself healthier.

 Turn Back the Clock for Your Immune System